0xPolygonMiden/miden-client/README.md

 cargo build --release
 ```

-Once the binary is built, you can find it on `./target/release/miden-client`.
+Once the binary is built, you can find it on `./target/release/miden`.

 Or you can install the CLI from crates-io with:

 ```bash
 cargo install miden-client
 ```

+Note that binary name for the client is just `miden`.

 ### Makefile